Best to face one’s fears, right? I had a sit-down with myself and calmly reviewed what I knew about this disease.

 How do you know for sure that a pup has parvo?
 Test a fecal sample ASAP.
-Your vet can run a test in about 15 minutes.

 Obviously, I can’t recommend anything from personal experience, but this is what I have on hand in the medicine cabinet… to be prepared just in case.
 Depending on your situation, you may want to follow suit.